-While the Irish threat recedes, the war rages on against Al Qaida, justifying arms production and the modern military state.
-However, despite this cynicism, and the fear-mongering and exaggeration, there is a palpable risk: without a defence policy, we would be open to attack.
+While the Irish threat recedes, the war rages on against al-Qaida, justifying arms production and the modern military state.
+However, despite this cynicism, the fear-mongering and embellishment, this is a risky election.
+Without a defence policy, we would be open to attack.

-Is it possible to dialogue with the [political representatives of] terrorists, breaking with Thatcher and Blair's legacy of not even talking?
+Is it possible to dialogue with the [political representatives of] terrorists, breaking with Thatcher and Blair’s legacy of not even talking?
 Do we know what they want?
 Is it the destruction of the American empire?
-And in any case, is it reasonable to talk to people unless they have reasonable claims?
+And in any case, is it acceptable to talk unless they have reasonable claims?

-Marine Le Pen will home in on this fear and make huge political capital out of it.
-Except unlike her father's generation, she will be subtler, adding economics, social hardship and unemployment to the anti-immigration and anti-everyone-else debate that is no longer openly called xenophobia or racism.
+Marine Le Pen will home in on this fear and make huge capital out of it.
+Except unlike her father’s generation, she will be subtler.
+She will add economics, social hardship and unemployment to the anti-immigration and anti-everyone-else debate.

-Are the personalities of the French left sufficiently charismatic to win over the Sarkosists and right-wing populist arguments that will carry weight in these times of bankers bonuses?
+Are the French left sufficiently charismatic?
+Will they be able to win over the Sarkosists and right-wing populist arguments in these times of bankers bonuses?

-Despite soi-disant openness and balanced opinion, coverage remains relatively middle class.
-Even if only a minority would be openly racist, many will look up to the defender of the nationalist faith, although she is a woman.
+Despite so-called balanced opinion, coverage remains relatively middle class.
+Even if only a minority are overtly racist, many will look up to the defender of the nationalist faith, although she is a woman.
 That might help them say how mainstream they are.

-For those of us observing this election from behind our administrative you-cant-vote-unless-you've-got-nationality barriers despite more than a decade’s residency, we hope that the sensible French might remember a world before competition, cuts and home-spun macro-economic propaganda.
+Some of us are observing this election from behind our administrative you-can’t-vote-unless-you’ve-got-nationality barriers despite more than a decade’s residency.
+We hope that the sensible French might remember a world before competition, cuts and homespun macroeconomic propaganda.

-A world of work and community and proud exchange of quality services for a respectable sum rather than marketing and hype.
-Vote Hollande if you can or suffer five more years of the Nain and the sad advance of the far right's new wicked witch.
+Cherish the values of work and community, proud exchange of quality services for a respectable sum, rather than marketing hype.
+Elect Hollande if you cannot suffer the Nain for five more years and the sad advance of the far right’s new wicked witch.